 Hypospadias can be easily identified with its dislocated urethra on the underside of the penis.
 In this condition, the hole for urinary output is not on the tip of the organ.
 Other symptoms of the condition include,

-- A urinary stream that is directed in multiple directions, depending upon the location of the urethra.
-This is a typical symptom in older boys who have a more severe form of the malformation.
+- A urinary stream in multiple directions depending upon the location of the urethra.
+This is a typical symptom in older boys who have a more severe form of malformation.

 - A penis that is curved downwards termed as chordee.
 An erect penis looks slightly bent and drooping.